-These pans are great for removing delicate food, as you can easily slide your baked goods off the sheet and onto a cooling rack or plate.
+It’s easy to remove delicate foods from these, as you can just slide your baked goods off the sheet and onto a cooling rack or serving platter.
 The problem with this style is that they’re usually thinner, and can start to show signs of wear a lot faster.

-They’re also less versatile, so no veggie roasting or cooking meat with these, unless you’re okay with vegetables falling to the bottom of your oven, or juices dripping off the pan and burning, creating a nasty mess to clean up later.
+They’re also less versatile, so no veggie roasting or cooking meat with these, unless you’re okay with vegetables potentially falling to the bottom of your oven, or juices dripping off the pan and burning, creating a nasty mess to clean up later.

-You may have noticed that baking sheets also come in different colors.
+You may have noticed that baking sheets also come in different colors or shades.
 Some are light, and some are dark.
 And this isn’t just for ornamental effect.
 The main difference that will have an effect on your baking is in how the pans absorb heat.

 The darker colored sheets are going to heat up faster and absorb more heat, which is great if you want a really crispy crust or brown bottom.
-On the flipside, this is usually not the best for making sweet treats, unless you’re preparing a rustic pie.
+On the flip side, this is usually not the best for making sweet treats, unless you’re preparing a rustic galette or a pizza.

-If you do fall in love with a dark pan and don’t want the bottom of your recipe to brown, simply layer the pans with one or two sheets of parchment paper or silicone mats – this provides a little extra insulation from the heat, and helps to keep the bottoms from burning.
+If you do fall in love with a dark pan and don’t want the bottom of your baked goods to brown, simply layer the pans with one or two sheets of parchment paper or silicone mats – this provides a little extra insulation from the heat, and helps to keep the bottoms from burning.

 These have the opposite effect, cooking more slowly and evenly – which is great for when you don’t want the bottoms of whatever you’re making to be super brown.

-For making sweet treats, I would opt for a lighter colored pan like the Nordic Ware option described above.
+If you specialize in sweet treats, I would opt for a lighter colored pan like the Nordic Ware option described above.
 Although it’s lighter, it’s still capable of browning the bottoms if you wish, without as much risk of burning.

 If you purchase a high-quality pan that’s made to last, like our top pick from Nordic Ware, then you’ll have a lot more versatility when you bake as well.